 More Fruit Desserts

 All of these recipes are vegan, gluten-free, soy-free, peanut-free and refined sugar-free:Print

 This is a quick and easy no-cook recipe that you can make in your blender!
 No-Cook Blackberry Vanilla Pudding is a totally vegan dessert filled with good-for-you ingredients.

-- Add the soaked cashews, frozen blackberries, maple sugar, maple syrup, non-dairy milk, vanilla, and salt to a high speed blender.
+- Add the soaked cashews, frozen blackberries, maple sugar, maple syrup, non-dairy milk, vanilla, almond extract and salt to a high speed blender.
 Add zest from 1 lemon if using.
 Blend until perfectly smooth and creamy.
 Scrape down the sides if needed and blend again to ensure all ingredients are well incorporated.
 I typically start on the lowest speed and then gradually increase the speed of the blender to the highest speed to achieve perfectly creamy results.

 - Taste and add more maple syrup for sweetness if desired.
 It will be warm from blending at this point.

 - Pour the mixture into two ramekins or small bowls and cover and place in your refrigerator for a couple of hours (6 hours).
 This will allow the pudding to thicken and chill.